 A great blog post will sound just like a sales letter.
 It will draw you in with the headline, spark interest and desire with its body, and ask you to do something at the end.
 Because that’s the successful formula for all skillful writing.

-Speaking of skillful – if you think that it takes a separate set for skills to be a content writer than a copywriter, you couldn’t be more wrong.
+Speaking of skillful – if you think that it takes a separate set of skills to be a content writer than a copywriter, you couldn’t be more wrong.
 Whether you are drafting a white paper, a VSL, or a blog post… there are three things you must know how to do to create great writing: